 - Mindfulness and Yoga — relaxation practices help relieve symptoms of depression, reduce stress, and boost feelings of joy and well-being.
 Breathing exercises improve blood flow, increase energy, reduce inflammation, detoxify the body, and relax the body and mind.

 The professionals at Skyterra Embrace have more than 30 years of therapeutic program experience, specializing in the transition to adulthood.
-Before a student attends Embrace, our experts meet with students to determine their personal goals and needs, then create a personalized schedule just for them.
-No matter where students are on their journey, they are well supported and never judged.
+Before a student attends Embrace, our experts meet with guests to determine their personal goals and needs, then create a personalized schedule just for them.
+No matter where guests are on their journey, they are well supported and never judged.

-Through therapy sessions at Embrace, students are able to identify situations that contribute to depression.
-Talking through the situations allows students to release negative feelings and receive understanding.
-Therapists help students take action to solve problems and encourage students to notice the good things in life.
+Through therapy sessions at Embrace, guests are able to identify situations that contribute to depression.
+Talking through the situations allows young adults to release negative feelings and receive understanding.
+Therapists help guests take action to solve problems and encourage them to notice the good things in life.